-The Vantage Firefighter Training program has been awarded a $12,000 training grant from the Department of Commerce, Division of State Fire Marshal.
+The Vantage Adult Education Firefighter I program has been awarded a $12,000 training grant from the Department of Commerce, Division of State Fire Marshal.

-The Vantage Adult Education Firefighter program launched February, 2019 after working with many local fire departments to identify the training as a need to the surrounding communities.
-The program has been training community members and students in courses for Volunteer Fire, Firefighter 1, and Firefighter 1 Transition.
+The Vantage Adult Education Firefighter I program launched February 2019 after working with many local fire departments to identify the training as a need to the surrounding communities.

 Firefighters continue to be in high demand, especially in rural/volunteer areas.
 Vantage training courses will prepare individuals for serving their local communities as well as give them a solid foundation to further their training as career/paid firefighters.
 In addition, employment of firefighters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.

-The Vantage Adult Education Firefighter training program continues to offer quality training to firefighter personnel at all levels of education, and is currently enrolling students.
-The next program start date is January 6, 2021.
-Interested applicants should contact Maria Diltz, Enrollment Coordinator, to obtain program information at 419.238.5411 x2118.
+The Vantage Adult Education Firefighter I program continues to offer quality training to firefighter personnel at all levels of education.
+Interested applicants should contact Maria Diltz, Enrollment Coordinator at 419.238.5411 x2118.